ryannix123/single-node-openshift/SNOing.md

 Now we have the certificates necessary to replace the default certs for OpenShift's [ingress](https://docs.openshift.com/container-platform/4.8/security/certificates/replacing-default-ingress-certificate.html).

 Switch to to the root user and login to the cluster as kubadmin.
-It's necessary to run these commands as root since the Let's Encrypt certs are in a secure area of your RHEL system. `sudo su` then run the command from earlier to log into OpenShift as the root user.
+It's necessary to run these commands as root since the Let's Encrypt certs are in a secure area of your RHEL system. `sudo su` then run the command from earlier to log into OpenShift as the root user. e.g., `oc login --token=sha256~K2aKXufTkVudbcfWIPMlIr5YUMQkpw-MAOG51dGVQw --server=https://api.sno.openshifthelp.com:6443`

 Finally, let's run the following commands to upload our certs and properly secure our instance of OpenShift!